Piecewise linear approximation for the dynamical $\Phi^4_3$ model

-{\bf Abstract} We prove a version of the Wong-Zakai theorem for the dynamical $\Phi_3^4$ model driven by space-time white noise on $\mathbb{T}^3$.
-For the $\Phi^4_3$ model it is proved in [Hai14] that a renormalisation has to be performed in order to define the nonlinear term.
-Compared to the results in [Hai14] we consider piecewise linear approximation to space-time white noise and the renormalisation corresponds to adding the solution multiplied by a function depending on $t$ to the equation.
+{\bf Abstract} We construct a piecewise linear approximation for the dynamical $\Phi_3^4$ model on $\mathbb{T}^3$ by the theory of regularity structures in [Hai14].
+For the dynamical $\Phi^4_3$ model it is proved in [Hai14] that a renormalisation has to be performed in order to define the nonlinear term.
+Compared to the results in [Hai14] we consider piecewise linear approximations to space-time white noise and prove that the solutions to the approximating equations converge to the solution to the dynamical $\Phi^4_3$ model.
+The renormalisation in this case corresponds to adding the solution multiplied by a function depending on $t$ in the approximating equation.